robincorey/CG_FEP_lipid_tutorial/tutorial.md

 nstdhdl                 = 100     ; write to dhdl every 100 steps
 ```

+- note that MBAR will only compare between windows which are present in your initial mdp, so if you're planning on adding windows later, it's a good idea to have them present in the mdp to start with.
 - then make a short script to run an em and md for each window (maybe I should write one that anyone can use)

 pseudocode: